hasura/graphql-engine/docs/graphql/manual/deployment/nhost/index.rst

 Getting started
 ------------------------------------------

-To deploy a follow the :doc:`Nhost quickstart guide <../../getting-started/nhost-simple>`.
+To deploy a Nhost project with Hasura follow the :doc:`Nhost quickstart guide <../../getting-started/nhost-simple>`.

+A Nhost project includes a database with Hasura.
+It also includes authentication and storage integrated with the same permission system used by Hasura.

 Change Hasura GraphQL settings
 ------------------------------------------